asyncedd/dots.nvim/README.md

 - If want to exit Neovim, just plug out your computer (or for laptop users...
   >:) You don't want to).
 I meant, that'll never work.
+- Also, http.nvim exist in this config.
+It may take centuries to build.

 ## 🤨 Crash course: Installing